cameronpcampbell/openblox/README.md

 - Each Openblox method utilises only one Roblox API endpoint to ensure clarity and efficiency in your codebase.

-- Scarcely utilise classes to ensure treeshakability.
+- Scarcely utilise classes to allow for treeshaking.

 - - -